Ever wonder why some welders prefer MIG welding with 100% CO2 shielding gas instead of using a blend of argon and CO2 that’s designed for MIG?

 How low can I run a CO2 gas cylinder?

-It’s recommended to swap out your working cylinder when pressure drops to 200 psi.
+It’s recommended to swap out your working cylinder when the pressure drops to 200 psi.
 Maintaining positive pressure prevents moisture and other contaminants from entering the cylinder.

 Does MIG welding with CO2 gas add carbon to my weld?